Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Related Work

-The authors first observed that for very small sets it is possible to find a MPHF simply by brute-force searching for a bijection with suitable codomain.
+Esposito et al.~\cite{esposito2020recsplit} proposed a \emph{recursive splitting} algorithm (RecSplit) to build very succinct functions, e.g., 1.80 {\bpk}, in expected linear time.
+Also, it provides fast lookup time in expected constant time.
+The authors first observed that, for very small sets, it is possible to find a MPHF simply by brute-force searching for a bijection with a suitable codomain.
 Then, the same approach is applied in a divide-and-conquer manner to solve the problem on larger inputs.

 Given two parameters $b$ and $\ell$, the keys are divided into buckets of average size $b$ using a random hash function.
 Each bucket is recursively split until a block of size $\ell$ is formed and for which a MPHF can be found using brute-force, hence forming a rooted tree of splittings.
 The parameters $b$ and $\ell$ provide different space/time trade-offs.
 While providing a very compact representation, the evaluation performs one memory access for each level of the tree that penalizes the lookup time.